transitland/www-transit-land/documentation/datastore/issues.md

 ### Issues outside of Changesets

-Issues can also come into being outside of the Changeset process, either through backend services or through an Issue API endpoint (link) separate from that of Changesets.
+Issues can also come into being outside of the Changeset process, either through backend services or through an Issue API endpoint separate from that of Changesets.
 On the backend, two examples of services where issues are created are in the Stop conflation service and the Feed fetcher service.
 In any case where Issues are created outside of a Changeset, those Issues are expected to be deprecated appropriately, and it is up to the programmer to implement this accordingly when extending Issue functionality.